A stochastic target approach to Ricci flow on surfaces: Stochastic target formulation

-This is a non-linear parabolic equation, and thus the usual probabilistic methods of solution (diffusions, Feynman-Kac, etc.) don't apply.
+This is a nonlinear parabolic equation, and thus the usual probabilistic methods of solution (diffusions, Feynman--Kac, etc.) do not apply.
 Instead, we will adopt a stochastic target approach modeled on the approach of \cite{SonerTouzi} to mean curvature flow, as mentioned above.

-To be more concrete, we assume that the initial metric on $M$ can be written as $g_0=\ol{u}_0h$ for some smooth, positive $\ol{u}$ and some metric $h$.
+To be more concrete, we assume that the initial metric on $M$ can be written as $g_0=\bar{u}_0h$ for some smooth, positive $\bar{u}$ and some metric $h$.
 There are two natural choices for $h$.
-Of course, we can let $h=g_0$ and $\ol{u}_0\equiv 1$.
-Alternatively, the uniformization Theorem for instance \cite[Chapter 3]{sergiu} implies that there is a metric in the same conformal class as $g_0$ which has constant curvature of $-1$, 0, or 1.
-Then we can take $h$ to be this metric, in which case $\ol{u}_0$ is determined by the condition that $g_0=\ol{u}_0h$.
+Of course, we can let $h=g_0$ and $\bar{u}_0\equiv1$.
+Alternatively, the uniformization theorem, for instance, \cite{sergiu}, Chapter~3, implies that there is a metric in the same conformal class as $g_0$ which has constant curvature of $-1$, 0, or 1.
+Then we can take $h$ to be this metric, in which case $\bar{u}_0$ is determined by the condition that $g_0=\bar{u}_0h$.
 We will find the flexibility of this set-up to be useful.

 As usual, we also wish to introduce the \emph{normalized Ricci flow}, which is defined as

 where $r$ is the average of the Gauss curvature on $M$ with respect to the metric $g$.
 Written in terms of the conformal factor, this is